Find an Expert

 Yogi Hendlin

 Dr. Yogi Hale Hendlin is an environmental philosopher and public health scientist.
-Hendlin is assistant professor at the Erasmus School of Philosophy, and core faculy of the Dynamics of Inclusive Prosperity Initiative at Erasmus University Rotterdam, as well as research associate in the Environmental Health Initiative at the University of California, San Francisco.
+Hendlin is assistant professor at the Erasmus School of Philosophy, and core faculy of the Dynamics of Inclusive Prosperity Initiative at Erasmus University Rotterdam, as well as a member of The Center to End Corporate Harm at the University of California, San Francisco.
 Hendlin’s research has been published in journals such as Annals of Internal Medicine, BMJ, MMWR, American Journal of Public Health, Environmental Ethics, Ambio, and Environmental Philosophy.
 The international press regularly features Hendlin’s public health research.

-A border thinker philosopher, she works at the junction of justice, environmental philosophy and ethics within the legal and political discourse and visual arts.
-Former assistant professor, research associate at the UCLouvain Belgium, department of Law philosophy, researcher at the Ecocide project/Pathways for sustainability Utrecht University, member of the BIOGOV (Institutional Analysis of Collective Arrangements for sustainability and Open Platform on Ecological and Social Transition), and fellowship at Earth Law Center 2024.
+A border thinker, Carolina works at the junction of justice, environmental philosophy and ethics within the legal and political discourse and visual arts.
+Former assistant professor, research associate at the UCLouvain Belgium, department of Law philosophy, researcher at the Ecocide project/Pathways for sustainability Utrecht University, member of the BIOGOV (Institutional Analysis of Collective Arrangements for sustainability and Open Platform on Ecological and Social Transition), and fellowship at Earth Law Center.
 Carolina is also part of the permanent board of the EMPI Interdisciplinary network for Indigenous Studies in Europe.

 Daniel Kamp